itsallgonewrong/itsallgonewrong.github.io/start-small.md

 Start small and optimise for learning.
 Give the team space to figure things out and test their riskiest assumptions.
 Deliver value quickly and continuously.
 Avoid false certainty.

-## Why?
-You will be able to respond quickly to emerging challenges, needs and market changes
+- You will be able to respond quickly to emerging challenges, needs and market changes
-## Benefit
-Learn quickly, reduce risk, deliver value sooner
+- Reduce risk, deliver value sooner by optimising for learning

-## A leader who starts small, tests and learns fast
+**A leader who starts small, tests and learns fast**
 - Invests in understanding problems
 - Identifies and tests their riskiest assumptions
 - Seeks to deliver value early and often